bibleexchange/courses/book-of-romans/002_dispensational/004_the-rejection-of-israel-and-human-responsibility/001_the-rejection-of-israel-and-human-responsibility.md

 ### Handout

-National survey shows Jews leaving Judaism, assimilating, becoming Christians or “Nones” --- October 1, 2013
+National survey shows Jews leaving Judaism, assimilating, becoming Christians or &quot;Nones&quot; --- October 1, 2013

 Jews who are Christian now are one of the major components of the U.S. Jewish population.